-Students who have achieved matriculation status (completed the four designated courses for their concentration) and would like to add or change concentrations must complete a specialty track request and submit to the Director of the Master's in Counseling program for approval.
-In each concentration, students must satisfactorily complete all curriculum requirements.
+Students who have achieved matriculation status (completed the four designated courses for their concentration) and would like to add or change concentrations must complete a specialty track request and submit to the Master's program office for approval.
+In each concentration, students must satisfactorily complete all curriculum requirements for selected concentrations before the degree can be conferred.